anirudh-kilambi/ECE459/README.md

 ### Lab 1:
 - You'll be screwing around a lot, I'd recommend just reading the `README` and deleting my implementations of functions if you wanna try yourself.
+- If you're wondering how to test out the async stuff, take a look at the `README`.
+You'll need to clone a public repo from a professor.

 ### Lab 2:
 - This one was a lot more involved.
 I'd recommend reading my commit logs to understand my implementation, and then deleting my helper functions.
 Give it a try yourself.